My 2026 Hugo Winner Picks

 Best Series The Chronicles of Osreth, Katherine Addison 25% market

 You’ll note that none of these predictions are that much above the baseline 17% probability.
 That’s indicative of the fact that predictions are hard, especially about the future.
-“In My Country” has the clearest margin over the rest of its field.
-The other four top picks are favorites, with a lot of probability still spread across the other finalists in each category.
+The top picks are favorites in each category, but a lot of probability is still spread across the other finalists.
+Tesh and Kingfisher have the cleanest margins.
+The novelette is a near-tie between Pinsker and Wells, and the short story field is bunched within three points top to bottom.

 How I’m doing this